New Great Synagogue in Novoselitsa, Ukraine

 The Association of Jewish Organizations and Communities of Ukraine (the VAAD) managed to secure ownership of the building and, on the initiative of its Chairman Josef Zissels, a group of restoration specialists removed the later layer of lime mortar, opening the paintings for inspection - but also to possible damage.
 This has made it all the more urgent that immediate repairs are carried out and a wider preservation plan implemented.

 The VAAD is responsible for the Synagogue restoration initiative.
 There is firstly the need for emergency works to stabilise the building, including the laying of a new foundation in the basement and a complete replacement of the ceiling.
-Once the building has been secured, the project will move on to implementing the broader vision of creating a new cultural space that will contain a museum of the history of Jews of Novoselitsa and the surrounding area, a display of the synagogue paintings of Bukovina, a gallery for permanent and temporary exhibitions, and a place for artistic and cultural events, as well as a targeted schools programme.
+Once the building has been secured, the project will move on to implementing the broader vision of creating a new educational and culture/arts space in the context of presenting the history of the Jewish community of Novoselitsa and the surrounding area.